Reduction type of smooth quartics: Introduction and main results

 Let us point out that the conditions in Theorem~\ref{th:main} may give the wrong idea that the study of the valuations of $I_{3}$ and $I_{27}$ would be enough to characterize the reduction.
 But this is not true since we need to consider them inside the broader lists of invariants $\DO$ and $\iota$, and normalize them accordingly to the valuations of all the invariants of these lists.
-Notice also the expression $I_3(F)^5I_{27}(F)$: in a forthcoming article, we will show that this is the pull-back of the Siegel modular form $\chi_{28}$ to the space of quartics.
-Now, over $\C$, the non-vanishing of this modular form together with the vanishing of the modular form $\chi_{18}$ (which is known to be related to $I_{27}^2$) characterizes the locus of hyperelliptic Jacobians among abelian varieties (see \cite{tsuyumine-g3}).
+Notice that a similar phenomena occurs for Siegel modular forms.
+In \cite{LR19}, we show that the pull-back of the Siegel modular form $\chi_{28}$ to the space of quartics is $-2^{171} \cdot 3^3 \cdot I_{27}^3 I_3$.
+Now, over $\C$, the non-vanishing of this modular form together with the vanishing of the modular form $\chi_{18}$ (which is known to be related to $I_{27}^2$) characterizes the locus of hyperelliptic Jacobians among abelian varieties (see \cite[p.847]{tsuyumine-g3}).
 A natural guess is to expect that they would be the key forms to find the reduction type of a quartic.
 However, their expressions in terms of invariants seem to lead to the absurd statement that the vanishing of $\chi_{18}$ always implies the vanishing of $\chi_{28}$.
-Within this article, one sees that this is because these invariants have to be considered inside broader lists to become significant.
+Within this article, one sees that this is because these forms would have to be considered inside broader lists to become significant.

-One of the motivations of this work was, in the continuation of \cite{WINE1}, \cite{WINE1-2} and \cite{KLLRSS17}, to understand the primes dividing the discriminant $I_{27}$ of a plane smooth quartic with complex multiplication over a number field only in terms of the CM-field.
+One of the motivations of this work was, in the continuation of \cite{WINE1}, \cite{WINE1-2} and \cite{KLLRSS17}, to understand the primes dividing the discriminant $I_{27}$ of a smooth plane quartic with complex multiplication over a number field only in terms of the CM-field.
 We hope that the present work can be useful for this task.
-Another direction is to refine the study of the bad reduction type in the spirit of \cite{BW}, \cite{maistret} to describe more precisely the degenerated cases.
+Another direction is to refine the study of the bad reduction type in the spirit of \cite{BW}, \cite{maistret} and to describe more precisely the degenerated cases.
+We only have a quick peek at this question in remarks~\ref{rk:singular} and \ref{rk:singular2} and set aside an exhaustive study for a forthcoming article.